 The Musée Cernushi – the Paris Museum of Asian Arts near the Parc Monceau in the 8th arrondissement – reopened in March after its permanent collections were completely reconfigured.

 The Palais Galliera – formerly known as the Musée de la Mode de la Ville de Paris (Paris Museum of Fashion), 16th arrondissement – reopened in October 2020 after doubling its exhibition space, with a retrospective show Gabrielle Chanel, Manifest de Mode, which you can see online.

-The Grand Palais and Palais de la Découverte will be closing this year for massive renovations through 2024 (in time to host Olympic fencing and taekwondo competitions).
-During the renovations, a temporary Grand Palais “éphémère” – scheduled to open in February on the Champ de Mars next to the Ecole Militaire – will host the prestigious exhibitions and events with a capacity for 9000 visitors.
+The Grand Palais and Palais de la Découverte closed earlier this this year for massive renovations through 2024 (in time to host Olympic fencing and taekwondo competitions).
+During the renovations, a temporary Grand Palais “éphémère” – scheduled to open in June on the Champ de Mars next to the Ecole Militaire – will host the prestigious exhibitions and events with a capacity for 9000 visitors.

 Closure of the Observatoire Panoramique de la Tour Montparnasse through 2024 as the entire office tower – the tallest in Paris – undergoes massive renovations in time for the Paris Olympics.
 According to the architectural firm that won the bid, it will be taller, greener, brighter and house shops on the ground floor.

 La Musée National de la Marine (Naval History Museum) in Paris at Palais de Chaillot has closed for massive renovations through 2022.